jonas-thuvesson-winberg/webpack-workshop/2 - adding html and styling/2_-_adding_html_and_styling.md

 }
 ```

-First we have the handling for SCSS files. `use` is read from right to left, and the input from the previous loader is fed into the next.
+First we have the handling of SCSS files. `use` is read from right to left, and the input from the previous loader is fed into the next.
 This tells Webpack that we want to use the `scss-loader` (turn into CSS), then the `css-loader` (make CSS available as a module) and lastly the `MiniCssExtractPlugin.loader` (extract CSS content).

 We then have the image handling.
 This entry tells Webpack to make images available to our JavaScript by turning them into modules (using the `file-loader`).
 It also renames the files and adds a hash, to prevent caching (as previously discussed).
 We have also declared that the images should end up in a different relative output directory.

-4. To be able to use the static resources however, we need to reference them in out **_entry point_**.
+4. To be able to use the static resources however, we need to reference them in our **_entry point_**.
 Open up _main.js_ and add the following import statements:

 ```
 import './styles.scss';
 import catImg from './assets/images/cat.jpg';
 ```

 5. It should also be noted that webpack uses something called _tree shaking_ in production mode, which will remove everything that is not referenced in CSS and JavaScript files (more about this in a later lesson).

-What you need to do is change one entry in _package.json_ to mark that we don't want the imports of CSS and SCSS to be removed during compilation (even though it's not used inside the JavaScript entry file):
+Because of this, we need to change one entry in _package.json_, to tell Webpack that we don't want the imports of CSS and SCSS to be removed during compilation (even though these files are not explicitly used inside the JavaScript entry file):

 Turn